KDE/ghostwriter/.github/ISSUE_TEMPLATE/bug-report-or-troubleshooting-request.md

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
+3. Scroll down to '...'
 4. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain the issue.

 **Additional context**
 Add any other context about the problem here.

+Please attach or copy any text that will help demonstrate the issue.